 The Company's Constitution allows (i) each shareholder who is not a relevant intermediary (as defined in the Companies Act) the right to appoint up to two proxies and (ii) each shareholder who is a relevant intermediary to appoint more than two proxies to attend and vote on their behalf in shareholders' meetings.
-A copy of each of the Annual Report and Notice of AGM are sent to all shareholders.
+A copy of the Notice of AGM is sent to all shareholders.
+As for the Annual Report and the Company's letter to shareholders in relation to certain resolutions being tabled at the AGM ("Letter to Shareholders"), in line with the Group's sustainability strategy, these documents are made available for download from the Company's corporate website.
+Printed copies of the Annual Report and Letter to Shareholders are available on request.
 At general meetings, the Company sets out separate resolutions on each substantially separate issue and shareholders are given the opportunity to raise questions and clarify any issues that they may have relating to the resolutions to be passed.